Skip to main content

 Your line manager must approve any overtime before you work it.

 Your eligibility for overtime payments and the rates that apply depend on your job, grade and staff category.
 Your manager may decide to grant you time off in lieu (TOIL) instead of payment.
+If you're unsure of how to apply for the TOIL you have been granted check with your line manager.

 Part-time employees